Markim Hall, Second Floor

 Friday: 9 a.m.-noon

 You have chosen your program, applied and been approved, gone through Macalester orientation and packed your bags.
-Now it’s time to get on with the main event - studying off-campus.
-Below are some resources for common questions and concerns that often come up while students are off-campus.
+Now it’s time to get on with the main event - studying away.
+Below are some resources for common questions and concerns that often come up while students are on study away.

 In addition to the research you did prior to departure, there are ways to help ensure your safety once you arrive abroad.
 In general, exercise greater caution about personal safety and property safety than you would at home.
 You should know the location of the nearest police, fire stations, and hospitals.
 More information on traveling safely is available from the U.S. Department of State and SAFETI’s Personal Safety and Awareness Workbook.